Spartanburgers

-The Spartanburgers are a collegiate summer baseball team playing in the Coastal Plain League.
-The team plays its home games at Duncan Park in Spartanburg, South Carolina.
+The Spartanburgers were a collegiate summer baseball team playing in the Coastal Plain League in 2021.
+The team played its home games at Duncan Park in Spartanburg, South Carolina.
 The team, formerly the Gastonia Grizzlies, relocated from Gastonia, North Carolina for the 2021 season.
-The team name, announced in February 2021, is just the one word, not using the city name.
-On December 21, 2020 Wesley Brown was named head coach.
+The team name, announced in February 2021, was just the one word, not using the city name.
+On December 21, 2020, Wesley Brown was named head coach.
 The team played their first game on May 27, 2021, losing at home to the Lexington County Blowfish.
+The team's mascot was Tom 8-0, a giant ketchup bottle.

 In March 2022, the Spartanburgers suspended operations for the 2022 season.
+The Coastal Plain League announcement referenced "financial hardships the former ownership group suffered" due to the COVID-19 pandemic and the expected cost of ballpark renovations.

+In May 2023, Diamond Baseball Holdings bought the Down East Wood Ducks of the Carolina League and announced that the team would move to a newly built ballpark in downtown Spartanburg "as early as the 2025 season".
+The relocated team was renamed the Hub City Spartanburgers.